uiuc-hpc/Recorder/docs/source/overview.rst

 Publications
 ------------

+Recorder has undergone significant changes since the last "Recorder 2.0" paper.
+We have incorporated a new pattern-based compression algorithm, along with many new features.
+We are preparing a new paper that will describe all these changes in detail.

 `Wang, Chen, Jinghan Sun, Marc Snir, Kathryn Mohror, and Elsa Gonsiorowski.
 “Recorder 2.0: Efficient Parallel I/O Tracing and Analysis.”
 In IEEE International Workshop on High-Performance Storage